Derekh

 What the language shows

 "He breaks the bow, and shatters the spear" (46:8-9) — the verses immediately before the command describe Yahweh making "wars cease to the end of the earth" and burning chariots in the fire.
-Whatever verse 10 means, it is spoken by the God who has just been portrayed destroying weaponry across the whole earth.
-That setting makes "cease fighting" the natural force of the imperative; a call to personal quiet would be an abrupt change of subject.
+Whatever verse 10 means, it is spoken by the God who has just been shown destroying weaponry across the whole earth.
+That setting makes "cease fighting" the natural force of the command; a call to personal quiet would be an abrupt change of subject.

 "Yahweh of Armies" (46:7, 11) — YHWH Tseva'ot, often rendered "Lord of hosts," a military title: Yahweh at the head of armies.
 The refrain places this warrior title on either side of the ceasefire command, without apparent tension.
 The God whose name invokes armies is the same God who breaks bows and speaks the stopping word.